Short-Term Accommodation (STA) includes Short-Term Respite Accommodation, which offers short term housing, and support.

 To view all listings on the Housing Hub that are accepting STA or MTA funding please click here.
 You can also select the 'Map view' option to browse listings in the local area.

 When a person is waiting for their best long term housing option to be ready, they may need interim or temporary housing.
-The NDIS may fund STA or MTA for this time.
+The NDIS may fund MTA for this time.

-So it’s really important to think about STA and MTA in relation to the person's long term housing.
+So it’s really important to think about MTA in relation to the person's long-term housing.
 The person, their family, guardians, health and disability professionals, support provider agencies and housing provider agencies can do these 6 things.
-They might not be in this order, and with Covid-19 in our world, they might be done quicker than usual, but they all should be done:
+They might not be in this order, but they all should be done:

 When a person is stuck in hospital and their long-term housing option is not currently available This could be because they are: